 Typically, these films are categorized as Coming-of-age movies.
 They often involve themes surrounding rites of passage for teens and young adults.
 The plot is usually based on a first love or heartbreak, conflicts and rebellion with parents, and teen troubles or fears.
 It is not uncommon for these usually serious subjects to be played down or made light of in these films.

 The first love experience can be portrayed differently in a Coming-of-Age film, depending on the sub-genre to which they belong.
 The 1991 drama My Girl, starring Macaulay Culkin and Anna Chlumsky, is just about the most stereotypical film about growing up and adolescent love that exists.
-The young actors deliver an impressive performance and their story is guaranteed to bring you back to the days of that magical first kiss.
+The young actors deliver impressive performances, and their story is guaranteed to bring you back to the days of that magical first kiss.
 You remember your’s, don’t you?

-Tender-hearted Coming-of-Age romance is also present in the 2005 film Little Manhattan – a brilliant story providing a great insight into that age when an interest in girls is such a new and scary transition for a confused young boy.
-A romantic comedy about two youngsters in New York, Little Manhattan is a feel-good movie with a young protagonist one can easily identify with, thanks to the first person narration and adorably sincere portrayal of young love.
+Tender-hearted Coming-of-Age romance is also present in the 2005 film Little Manhattan – a brilliant story providing a great insight into that age when interest in girls is such a new and scary transition for a confused young boy.
+A romantic comedy about two youngsters in New York, Little Manhattan is a feel-good movie with a young protagonist one can easily identify with, thanks to the first-person narration and adorably sincere portrayal of young love.

 An unusual first love in Let the Right One In

-Though young protagonists in Coming-of-Age films focusing on first love are predominately boy and girl, same sex attractions in movies have not been neglected either.
-While this remains a taboo theme for many, films such as the French Amitiés particulières, Les (This Special Friendship) and the Danish Du er ikke alene (You Are Not Alone) offer as beautiful and heart touching portrayal of the first love experience as those in which the protagonists are the traditional girl and boy characters.
+Though young protagonists in Coming-of-Age films focusing on first love are predominately boy and girl, same-sex attractions in movies have not been neglected either.
+While this remains a taboo theme for many, films such as the French Amitiés particulières, Les (This Special Friendship) and the Danish Du er ikke alene (You Are Not Alone), offer as beautiful and heart touching portrayal of the first love experience as those in which the protagonists are the traditional girl and boy characters.

 First love …

-It is typical for teen movies to be based in American pop culture.
+It is typical for teen movies to be based on American pop culture.
 They tend to be stereotypical and include such popular themes as the rebel, the jock and the cheerleader, misfits and geeks, the new kid in school, the loner, the girl next door, or the band geek.